shiqiang-lin/PCR-ligate-2_DNAs/Readme.txt

 The script relies on the sum of cnd1 to cnd6 (line 119-124) to sort the usefulness of the primers.
 The ideal primers should have a low value for the sum of cnd1, cnd2, cnd3, cnd4, cnd5 and cnd6.

+The Tm value of the overlapping region between the two primers should be moderate.
+We set the favorite Tm value 63°C (line 90 of the script).
 Commonly, the annealing temperature for PCR is 3 degrees less than the theoretical annealing temperature.
-In our script, the Tm_favorite is set 63 degrees Celsius (line 90 of the script), therefore, the ideal annealing temperature for PCR running is 60 degrees Celsius.
-This temperature is not too high or too low, which is good for most PCR running.
-Therefore, the idea of cnd5 that the Tm difference between Tm_overlap and Tm_favorite is as small as possible.
+Therefore, the ideal annealing temperature for PCR running is 60°C. This temperature is not too high nor too low, which is good for most PCR running.
+The idea of cnd5 is that the Tm difference between Tm_overlap and Tm_favorite is as small as possible.
 The idea of cnd6 is that the Tm difference between the (Tm_primer5 and Tm_primer3)/2 and Tm_favorite is as small as possible.
-However, the value of Tm_favorite can be adjusted if users feel it necessary.
+However, the value of Tm_favorite can be adjusted if users feel necessary.

-The idea of cnd4 (line 122) is that the difference between (Tm_primer5 + Tm_primer3)/2 and Tm_overlap should be close to 3 degrees Celsius.
-For a successful overlap PCR, the bridging temperature (Tm_overlap) should be a little lower than the Tm_primer5 and Tm_primer3, which ensures a smooth bridging.
-Here we set the difference 3 degrees Celsius and it can be set 2 or 4 or other number degrees Celsius if users feel it necessary.
+The idea of cnd4 (line 122) is that the difference between (Tm_primer5 + Tm_primer3)/2 and Tm_overlap should be close to 3°C. For a successful overlap PCR, the bridging temperature (Tm_overlap) should be a little lower than the Tm_primer5 and Tm_primer3, which ensures a smooth bridging.
+Here we set the difference 3°C and it can be set 2 or 4 or other number °C if users feel necessary.

 4. Trouble shooting
 To run the script successfully, users need to ensure the following: